 This website is primarily for anyone who cruises between the Mull of Kintyre and the Small Isles north of Ardnamurchan.
 It may also be useful for people who travel by land as so much of this part of Scotland is by the sea.
-It is not completely complete, in the sense that there are still some 'official' anchorages in the Clyde Cruising Club Sailing Directions missing (but I have added a few extras, largely thanks to Antares charts).
+The website is not completely complete, in the sense that there are still some 'official' anchorages in the Clyde Cruising Club Sailing Directions missing (but I have added a few extras, largely thanks to Antares charts).
 Anyway, websites are never 'finished', this one will certainly go on growing as I find out more and more, and get feedback.
-In fact, it was originally conceived as a book, but that was because I had the idea so long ago that the internet hardly existed, and certainly internet access from the West Coast was nothing like as good as it is today (who had heard of smart phones and ipads in the last century?).
+In fact, it was originally conceived as a book, but that was because I had the idea so long ago (like in the 20th century) that the internet hardly existed, and certainly internet access from the West Coast was nothing like as good as it is today (who had heard of smart phones and ipads iback then?).

 I suppose it must have been in the mid 1990s that I realised there was a gap in the information for sailors on the west coast of Scotland, and indeed in many other places as well.
 The admirable Clyde Cruising Club Sailing Directions tell you how to get to the anchorages, where the rocks are, where to anchor and so on.
-The tourist and travel books are all well and good, but tend to ignore the places you can only get to by boat, and anyway they are written largely for people in cars.
+The tourist and travel books are all well and good, but tend to ignore the places you can only get to by boat, and anyway they are written largely for people in cars (and get out of date rather fast).
 The reference books are mostly too bulky to keep on board.
 In short, there was and amazingly still is, a gap in the middle — a concise and accessible account of what to see and do when you get to an anchorage (not just lounge about on board drinking and eating without even bothering to inflate the dinghy).
 Of course you can load your boat up with various books, but they take up space, some you wouldn't want to risk getting wet, and anyway there would be too much searching about to find what you wanted.
-And crucially these days, the internet provides connectivity to a whole host of useful websites — you will find links on many of the website and PDF pages.
+And crucially these days, the internet provides connectivity to a whole host of useful websites — you will find links on the PDFs.

 What are my credentials for this self-imposed task?
 Well, I was a neurologist all my professional life but that did include a lot of writing (of books and papers) and editing (of a scientific journal for 10 years).
 I have sailed in the area since 1959 when my father chartered an old wooden boat on the Clyde for a week.
-Then, from 1974 I chartered every year before buying my own boat in 1988 when I moved from Oxford to Edinburgh for reasons which were not entirely unconnected with sailing in what is undoubtedly the best cruising area in the British Isles, probably in Europe, and maybe in the world.
+Then, from 1974 I chartered every year before buying my own boat (with a good friend and colleague in Dundee) in 1988 when I moved from Oxford to Edinburgh for reasons which were not entirely unconnected with sailing in what is undoubtedly the best cruising area in the British Isles, probably in Europe, and maybe in the world.

 It is indeed odd how sometimes when I was sitting aboard Calypso, our Contessa 32, and since 2010 Pickle our Rustler 36, I catch myself imagining there is a time difference between the west coast of Scotland and the rest of the country, so much so that I wonder what the time is back at home in Edinburgh.
 This must be to do with the other-worldness of the West Coast, or maybe because to me it has so often been associated with holidays in distant Scotland when I lived in land-locked Oxford.
 Indeed, a weekend on the boat still feels like a holiday.
 Amazingly much of what I describe on this website is physically connected to England by road and rail, you could walk it from London if you had the time.
 And yet England feels very far away.